Looks like this event has already ended.

 New England Venture Capital Association

-The represents more than 700 venture capital professionals from 90 top firms, collectively managing more than $50 billion in investor capital.
+Representing more than 700 venture capital professionals from 90 top firms--from micro-seed funds to corporate VCs, technology to life science--the NEVCA's membership collectively manages more than $50 billion in investor capital.